Student Employment Handbook

 International Student Employees

 All international students who have F-1 and J-1 visa status must follow a set of immigration regulations as outlined by the U.S. government in order to maintain their international student status.
 The following set of rules and regulations is a guide to properly maintaining international student status at Stanislaus State.
-These rules and regulations can be found by visiting the Office of International Education.
+These rules and regulations can be found by visiting the Office of International Education web page.

 Bridge Student Employees are student employees that are employed by Stanislaus State during the non-academic summer term.
 These students are placed into the mandatory retirement program for Part-Time, Seasonal, and Temporary (PST) employees.
 For more information about the PST, please visit the Employee Benefits section pertaining to Retirement, or the direct PST Retirement site itself.